cloudant-labs/emilio/README.md

 * 124 indentation does not increase two levels with prefixed operator
 * 130 exports not indented correctly

-* 221 spaces around operators
+* 221 no spaces around operators
-* 230 no spaces before commas
+* 230 space before commas
-* 231 no spaces before semicolons
+* 231 space before semicolons
-* 232 no spaces before dot
+* 232 space before dot
-* 234 no spaces after `{[(`
+* 234 space after `{[(`
-* 235 no spaces before `)]}`
+* 235 space before `)]}`

 * 3xx blank lines
-  * 301 two blank lines between different attributes
+  * 301 not two blank lines between different attributes
-  * 302 one blank line between same attribute
+  * 302 not one blank line between same attribute
-  * 303 one or zero blank lines between export functions
+  * 303 not one or zero blank lines between export functions
-  * 310 two blank lines between functions
+  * 310 not two blank lines between functions
-  * 311 zero or one blank line between function clauses
+  * 311 not zero or one blank line between function clauses
-  * 312 same number of blank lines between function clauses
+  * 312 mixed number of blank lines between function clauses

 * 4xx import/export
-  * 401 No imports used
+  * 401 imports used
-  * 410 exports grouped correctly
+  * 410 exports grouped incorrectly
-  * 411 gen behaviors in second group
+  * 411 second group not gen behavior
-  * 420 no private functions mixed with exported functions
+  * 420 private functions mixed with exported functions
-  * 421 function order matches export order
+  * 421 function order does not match export order

 * 6xx Anti-patterns
   * 601 _Variable used